Barefoot Blessings – When God Says You Have Enough

-Last Sunday, my husband was speaking at a church nearby.
+One Sunday my husband was speaking at a nearby church.
 The people invited us to stay for the dinner that would follow.
-When I saw someone haul out a large basket and place it at the exit into the hallway, I wondered if maybe they were planning for an unusually large offering.
+When I saw someone haul out a large basket and place it at the exit into the hallway, I wondered if maybe they were planning for an unusually large offering. 🙂

 But after the ending “Amen,” of the service, everyone started taking off their shoes and socks and putting them in that basket.
 That’s when we knew this would be a dinner unlike any we had ever attended.
 God was preparing us for some barefoot blessings.